InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 ## Workflow
 Create a project folder.

-Download NAS_Access_Reg.zip and extract to your project folder
+Download repository as zipfile and extract to your project folder

 ## Check Yourself: